Remove the bugs without all the toxics...

 - Select a treatment method for the particular pest that is least hazardous and most effective.

-- The first three steps should be enough to make your bug count start dropping, but if more help is needed a roach trap would be a good purchase.
-These traps catch roaches and get rid of them.
+- The first three steps should be enough to make your bug count start dropping, but if more help is needed, we reccommend these trapping methods:

-- Baits can also be used in cracks and crevices to get rid of the bugs.
+- Do not use toxic sprays or bombs.
+Bait stations work better in cracks and crevices to get rid of the bugs.
 However, only adults should use chemicals at home.

 - Evaluate how well treatment worked and keep records of sanitation and/or chemical intervention.